ChananArgov/TRACEvar/README.md

 # TRACEvar
 TRACEvar is a pathogenic variant prioritization tool that uses tissue-specific ML models.
 Given data of variants and the identity of the tissue affected by the disease, TRACEvar computes a pathogenicity score for each variant in the affected tissue by using random forest.
-TRACEvar is also available online [TRACEvar](https://netbio.bgu.ac.il/tracevar/).
+[TRACEvar](https://netbio.bgu.ac.il/tracevar/) is also available online .

 # Dataset
 The dataset contains TRACEvar features and variant labels per tissue, and can be found here.